 His next ambitious goals: completing the iron man triathlon and filling a house with Siberian Huskies without Kelly.

-Dr. Szwajkowska completed her undergraduate studies at University of California San Diego before being accepted to Washington State University College of Veterinary Medicine.
-She worked in small animal general practice in Washington before moving to California with her feline accomplice Miss Kitty Witty.
+Dr Szwajkowska worked in small animal general practice in Washington before moving to California with her feline accomplice Miss Kitty Witty.
 She enjoys the variety of cases seen at Central Coast Pet Hospital and Emergency, and when possible utilizes her training in veterinary acupuncture and integrative medicine to provide holistic care for her patients.
-In her free time you will probably find her on a beach with her old Labrador Retriever mix Mr. Darcy.
 And don't worry about her last name - she goes by Dr. Gabi.
+Dr. Gabi as she likes to be called enjoys emergency medicine and surgery.
+She spent the past few years adding yet another accolade to her variegated resume, certified veterinary acupuncturist.
+Dr Gabi appreciates the ability to meld the elements of eastern and western medicine to her patients.
+When she’s not providing holistic, medical or surgical remedies you can find Gabi competitively eating.